Non-bank financial technology (sometimes called FinTech) features modern internet and mobile applications that provide financial services.

 - Money moving apps (also called peer-to-peer or P2P payments) such as Venmo, Zelle, Paypal, Stripe, and Square.

-- Credit report monitoring and consumer loan apps such as Tala, Petal, Credit Karma, Daily Pay, and Cash App.
+- Credit report monitoring and consumer loan apps such as Tala, Credit Karma, Daily Pay, and Cash App.

 - Insurance apps such as Oscar Health, Root Insurance, Lemonade, and PolicyGenius.

-Usually, FinTech apps work by linking your other financial accounts to the app.
+Usually, FinTech apps work by linking your financial accounts to the app.
 For example, an app may ask you to link your checking account, credit card accounts, and various loans and bills to the account.
 Then, the app monitors the accounts, provides feedback and recommendations, allows you to create and monitor budgets, and make payments through the app.

 Because FinTech apps often require you to log in to your financial institution accounts through the app, it is extra important to make sure the FinTech app is reputable, has a good privacy and data use policy, and is highly reviewed and rated by others and experts.